Jonathan Kerrigan

 The Somnambulists ,The Best Possible Taste and The Santa Incident.
 He wrote and composed and starred in the short film, Fellow Creatures which has had some success in the festival circuit.
 He is also a musician and has composed for both television and film.

 Career

-He had his screen debut in The Chemical Brothers music video, Life Is Sweet.
-In Peak Practice he played climber Ewan Harvey.
+He had his screen debut in the music video for The Chemical Brothers's 1995 song, "Life Is Sweet".
+His first television appearance was in a 1995 episode of the BBC Television teen drama, Byker Grove.

-From 1996 to 1999 he played a Project 2000 nurse, Sam Colloby, in BBC medical drama Casualty.
+From 1996 to 1999 he played a Project 2000 nurse, Sam Colloby, in the BBC medical drama Casualty.

-In 2001, as well as starring in Merseybeat as Police Constable Steve Traynor, Kerrigan also composed the theme tune.